GuangchuangYu/resume/resume.md

 ### Unix

 + More than 14 years of experience (Linux & BSD).
-+ Server setup, management and application deployment.
++ Experience of server setup, management and application deployment.

 ### Other